d3ns0n/liquibase-csv-sequence/README.md

 ## How to reproduce
 1. Start a PostgreSQL instance.
-If you have docker installed on you machine, you can make use of the `docker-compose.yml` file with `docker-compose up`.
+If you have docker installed on you machine, you can make use of the `docker-compose.yml` file with `docker-compose up -d`.
 This will start a PostgreSQL container on port `9876` with default credentials.
-You can remove / reset this container by using `docker-compose stop && docker-compose rm`
+You can remove / reset this container by using `docker-compose down`.
+To reset and immediately restart you can use `docker compose down && docker-compose up -d`.

 2. (Optional) If you don't use the `docker-compose.yml` file or changed the file please adapt `liquibase.properties` to match your DB settings.